 Outside of lucky bear viewing in the wild, the Alaska Wildlife Conservation Center is most visitors' best opportunity to see bears.
 There are two resident black bears, two brown bears, and one grizzly bear.
 They were all at one time found orphaned or injured before being brought to the AWCC.
 Because they can't be reintroduced into the wild, they live permanently in the center's large bear habitats.

 Remember that no matter where you are in Alaska, you're in bear country.
 There's always the danger of a bear encounter.
 Being bear aware is critical for the safety of you and Alaska's bears alike.

 There are various species of whales that can be seen in a couple different coastal areas throughout the state.
-The most common are humpbacks and orca.
-There are also beluga whales and gray whales, but they are more elusive.
+The most common are humpbacks and orcas.
+There are also beluga whales and gray whales, which make an annual migration along the coast of Alaska.
 The best place to see whales is on a day cruise into Kenai Fjords National Park or Prince William Sound.
 Some of these are resident whales that live in the area year-round, like the resident orca pods in Resurrection Bay.
 Others are transient whales that migrate through for a couple months of abundant feeding in the summer.
 If you're visiting on an Alaskan cruise that does not reach Seward or Whittier, look for whale watching tours to take during shore days in Juneau and Ketchikan.